Internal Medicine: Nephrology & Urology

 Many pets suffer from diseases affecting their urinary tract.
 We usually discriminate between the upper (kidneys, ureters) and the lower (urinary bladder, urethra, and in males prostate) urinary tract.

-Common conditions of dogs and cats treated at our teaching hospital include:
+Common conditions of dogs and cats treated at the Veterinary Hospital include:

 Upper urinary tract

 - Chronic kidney disease (CKD)

 - Acute kidney injury (AKI, acute renal failure)

 - Pyelonephrits (kidney infection)

 - Ureter stones (or other forms of ureteral obstruction)

 - Bladder and urethral stones

 - Ectopic ureters